st0rmin/ChemicalStock/README.md

 **Techniques Used:**

-- --Encapsulation
+- Encapsulation
-- --User Interface
+- User Interface
-- --Inheritance
+- Inheritance
-- --Searching for specified data in a file
+- Searching for specified data in a file
-- --Parsing a text file
+- Parsing a text file
-- --Merging two or more sorted data structures
+- Merging two or more sorted data structures
-- --Use of additional libraries
+- Use of additional libraries
-- --Inserting data into an ordered sequential file
+- Inserting data into an ordered sequential file
-- --Deleting data from a sequential file
+- Deleting data from a sequential file
-- --Implementing a hierarchical composite data structure
+- Implementing a hierarchical composite data structure
-- --Arrays of two or more dimensions
+- Arrays of two or more dimensions

 When the program is started initially, a GUI object is created.
 This is done by instantiating the GUI class.